qrvey/partner-portal/docs/release-notes/known-issues.md

 * **AN-19723 - Confusing behavior of disabled filters when edited**: When adding a global filter and then disabling and consequently editing it, the list of values refreshes but the value is not found.

-* **AN-19497 - Maps - poor error message when column or geo group is removed**: When the user removes the geo group after creating a dot map, the error message is not descriptive.
+* **AN-19497 - Maps - poor error message when column or geo group is removed**: When the user removes the Geo group after creating a dot map, the error message is not descriptive.

 * **AN-19235 - Dataset Tabular View occasionally no persisting changes**: When the user selects or deselects columns in the Tabular View, their changes may be lost.